UMich-CURLY/unified_cvo/README.md

 ---

-### Install this library and import from cmake when using it in another repository
+### Installation
+If you want to import Unified CVO in your CMAKE project
 * Install this library: `make install`
 * In your own repository's `CMakeLists.txt`:
  ```